Yulia Tymoshenko: Early career

 Tymoshenko entered politics in 1996, when she was elected to the Verkhovna Rada (the Ukrainian parliament) in constituency No. 229, Bobrynets, Kirovohrad Oblast, winning a record 92.3% of the vote.
 In Parliament, Tymoshenko joined the Constitutional Centre faction.
-In February 1997 this centrists faction was 56 lawmakers strong and, according to Ukrayinska Pravda, at first it supported the policies of Ukrainian President Leonid Kuchma.
+In February 1997 this centrists faction was 56 lawmakers strong and, according to Ukrainska Pravda, at first it supported the policies of Ukrainian President Leonid Kuchma.
 In late 1997, Tymoshenko called for impeachment and the next Ukrainian Presidential elections to be held not in 1999, but in the fall of 1998.
 In late November 1997, the General Prosecutor of Ukraine asked the Verkhovna Rada to lift Tymoshenko's parliamentary immunity, but the deputies voted against it.

-Former Deputy Prime Minister Yulia Tymoshenko was in the opposition to President Leonid Kuchma.
-In a letter to the editor of the British newspaper Financial Times, Tymoshenko claimed that the President of Ukraine was consciously building a totalitarian system in the country:

 Tymoshenko was re-elected in 1998, winning a constituency in the Kirovohrad Oblast, and was also number six on the party list of Hromada.
 She became an influential person in the parliament, and was appointed the Chair of the Budget Committee of the Verkhovna Rada.
 After Hromada's party leader Pavlo Lazarenko fled to the United States in February 1999 to avoid investigations for embezzlement, various faction members left Hromada to join other parliamentary factions, among them Tymoshenko, who set up the All-Ukrainian Union "Fatherland" faction in March 1999 in protest against the methods of Lazarenko.
 "Fatherland" was officially registered as a political party in September 1999, and began to attract the voters who had voted for Yevhen Marchuk in the October 1999 presidential election.
 In 2000, "Fatherland" went in opposition to President Kuchma.